quicoto/reviews/content/blog/the-last-dance/1x6/index.md

 You have to be shortsighted to think he's not human, that he can make mistakes, that he can have hobbies or simple human-being issues as we all do.

-I find it lame that you would want to highlight that because that will get more readers, or more sells.
+I find it lame that you would want to highlight that because that will get more readers or more sales.
 I find it sad that we as species can't seem to simply enjoy what's good.
 In this particular case enjoy what Jordan was giving the fans.
-Not just the Bulls fans but the baskball fans around the world.
-Try to relate, try to imagine yourself in his shoes and don't try to enforce your high expectations on him.
+Not just the Bulls fans but the basketball fans around the world.
+Try to relate, try to imagine yourself in his shoes, and don't try to enforce your high expectations on him.

 I felt sad for Jordan in this episode and I can totally understand he's fed up with all the BS and wants to quit the game.